RHIT-CSSE/csse304/Homework/Assignment_14/Readme.md

 This is kind overkill though.
 We can parse and evaluate the "phase 1 stuff" in a single go - I implemented it all in top-level-eval (which incidentally now takes code as input and calls the parser internally).

-Because of the begin expression, top-level-eval becomes recursive too.
+There are now 3 cases:

+1. A begin expression, which means top level eval recursively calls itself.
+Real code is only allowed in the last expression of the outermost begin - you are not required to enforce that rule though, but if its violated your code is allowed to break).

-Handling a define-syntax expression will invoke add-macro-interpreter.
+2. Handling a define-syntax expression will invoke add-macro-interpreter.

+3. Ordinary scheme code in its one allowed spot, indicating we can call parse and eval-exp

 The only thing to be careful of is that now, your parser calls eval-exp (or one of its subfunctions).
 For reasons that will become